2008 Bangladeshi general election

 General elections were held in Bangladesh on 29 December 2008.
 The two main parties in the election were the Bangladesh Nationalist Party (BNP), led by Khaleda Zia, and the Bangladesh Awami League Party, led by Sheikh Hasina.
 The Bangladesh Awami League Party formed a fourteen-party Grand Alliance including Ershad's Jatiya Party, while the BNP formed a four-party alliance which included the Islamist party Jamaat-e-Islami.
 The election was originally scheduled for January 2007, but it was postponed by a military-controlled caretaker government for an extended period of time.

-The elections resulted in a landslide victory for the Awami League-led grand alliance, which won 263 seats out 300.
+The elections resulted in a landslide victory for the Awami League-led grand alliance, which won 263 seats of the 300 directly elected seats.
 The main rival four-party alliance received only 32 seats, with the remaining four going to independent candidates.
 Polling in the constituency of Noakhali-1 was postponed due to the mysterious death of the AL candidate.
 The election for the seat was held on 12 January 2009 instead and was won by the BNP candidate.
 Voter turnout was 87%, the highest ever recorded in a Bangladeshi general election.

 Main political parties

-On 11 December, Bangladesh Awami League formed a coalition with the Jatiya Party led by Hussain Muhammad Ershad once deposed through mass uprising.
+On 11 December, the Awami League formed a coalition with the Jatiya Party led by Hussain Muhammad Ershad once deposed through mass uprising.
 The coalition included some other minor parties.
 The Bangladesh Nationalist Party, BNP in short, continued with its alliance with Jamaat-e-Islami formed for the national election of 2001 to participate in the 2008 election.
-If Jatiyo Party wins more than 35 seats, it will be able to negotiate a better deal with Awami League on sharing of power and in forming government.

 Awami League-led coalition (Grand Alliance)

 The Bangladesh Awami League (AL) decided to participate in the 2008 parliamentary election under the name of "Grand Alliance" with the Jatiya Party led by General Ershad as its main partner.
 The AL contested the polls for 245 constituencies.
 Awami League conceded as many as 46 out of 300 parliamentary constituencies to Jatiya Party (JP).

 Workers Party president Rashed Khan Menon contested for Dhaka-8, its general secretary Bimal Biswas for Narail-1, its politburo member Fazle Hossain Badsha for Rajshahi-2, Jatiya Samajtantrik Dal president Hasanul Haq Inu for Kushtia-2, its leaders Moinuddin Khan Badal for Chittagong-8, Rezaul Karim Tansen for Bogra-4, Shah Ahmed Jikrul for Brahmanbaria-5 and Gias Uddin for Mymensingh-9.

 The Awami League kept the Noakhali-1 constituency reserved, where the election has been postponed following the death of Ganatantri Party leader Mohammad Nurul Islam in a mysterious fire.
 The alliance has kept three more seats (Nilphamari-4, Khulna-3 and Sylhet-3) open for both AL and JP candidates to contest for.
-Notably, as of 18 December 2008, some candidates were allowed by the High Court of the country notwithstanding a contrary decision from the Election Commission.